lindaspellman/cse212-final/2-sets.md

 # Sets in Python

 Sets can be represented using curly braces, but if you're familiar with dictionaries or maps, you'll know that Python also represents those using curly braces.
-So, in order to differentiate sets from dictionaries, an empty set is indicated with set() function.
+So, in order to differentiate sets from dictionaries, an empty set is indicated with the set() function.

 ``` python
 empty_set = set()